paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Coordinates Data Structure

 Here lies another data structure that contains coordinates.
-In the end, it is more efficient to have separate definitions than it is to burden one definition with lots of irrelevant data.
-It is particularly poignant when we are dealing with pass-by-value.
+It is more efficient to have separate definitions than it is to burden one definition with lots of irrelevant data.
+It is poignant when we are dealing with pass-by-value.

 In this world-view, coordinates use 64-bit double floating points for accuracy and know whether they are degrees or radians.